BNNorman/rpi-rgb-led-matrix-animator/README.md

 ## Requirements

+Hardware:-
-Raspberry Pi
+- Raspberry Pi (I tested using the Pi3)
-HZeller interface for the HUB75 panels (See OSH Park for pcbs for the active controller)
+- HZeller interface for the HUB75 panels (See OSH Park for pcbs for the active controller)
+- HUB75 RGB LED Panel

-The code is written for Python 2 and requires openCV, numpy, matplotlib, PIL (or pillow).
+The code is written in Python 2.7 and requires :-
+- openCV
+- numpy
+- matplotlib
+- PIL (or pillow).
+- HZeller interface drivers

+NOTE: I developed this using PyCharm and Anaconda 2.
+Anaconda has all the packages required already installed except the HZeller drivers.

 On the Raspberry Pi you need to install the HZeller drivers (https://github.com/hzeller/rpi-rgb-led-matrix)